samschmalz/smallz-bot/README.md

 Currently the bot has two functions:
 * help - briefly lists available commands
-* ping - responds with "Pong!"
+* about - provides a link to this git repo
 * beatit - gives a euphemism for beating off.
 This was a request from a friend in a particular Discord server.
+* ping - responds with "Pong!"
 * roll - rolls a given set of dice with modifiers and extra dice

 The prefix for all commands is `./`, just like running a local command in your shell.